Tejaswa-Shrivastava/civicboost/src/prd.md

 ## Reflection

-**Unique Approach**: Combines civic engagement with gamification and real-time notifications to maintain long-term user engagement in community improvement.
+**Unique Approach**: Combines GitHub authentication with civic engagement, gamification, and real-time notifications to create a trusted, persistent platform for community improvement that builds user identity and long-term engagement.

-**Key Assumptions**: Users want to be notified about issue progress and will respond positively to achievement-based motivation for civic participation.
+**Key Assumptions**: Users trust GitHub authentication for civic applications, want personalized tracking of their community contributions, and will respond positively to achievement-based motivation for civic participation.

-**Exceptional Elements**: The push notification system transforms passive issue reporting into an engaging, ongoing relationship between citizens and their community improvement efforts.
+**Exceptional Elements**: The GitHub authentication system creates a trusted foundation for civic engagement, while push notifications and persistent user data transform passive issue reporting into an ongoing, personalized relationship between citizens and their community improvement efforts.